 REP Fitness was able to accomplish this with a mostly-metal construction—the only plastic is in places to precent metal from rubbing against other metal—and steel support rods on one side of the handle.
 The rods prevent these dumbbells from feeling like traditional hex dumbbells, though I should note it didn’t bother me or the other testers much and there’s no caged handle like you see with PowerBlocks.

 The starting weight is 5 pounds and REP has options going up to 30, 40, 50, and 60 pounds.
-If those are too light for you, REP is partnering with Pépin — a Canadian company that produces a great set of adjustable dumbbells — to create a pair of adjustable dumbbells that reach up to 125 pounds some time in late 2024 (see more in our REP X PÉPIN Fast Series Adjustable Dumbbell review).
+If those are too light for you, REP has partnered with Pépin — a Canadian company that produces a great set of adjustable dumbbells — to create a pair of adjustable dumbbells that reach up to 125 pounds (see more in our REP X PÉPIN Fast Series Adjustable Dumbbell review).

 They have lock and load switches that give a satisfying click to let you know the weights are in place.
 Myself and other testers loved the medium knurling and the dumbbells felt great for rows, curls, presses, and more.